 In 1998, Les Seamster, an artist from Branson, Mo. contacted me, requesting permission to design prints of the poem.
 He had searched for the ‘unknown author’ for 6 months before finding me.
 Because of his search, I was made aware of the attention my poem had gained on the Internet and the fact that hundreds of web site owners were posting the poem.
 Upon investigating the truth of this I also discovered that a few site owners were claiming authorship.
 Thus I launched a personal campaign to alert people of my copyright - not for notoriety – but for protection over the original words, that they might be kept in their purest, inspired form.

 In spite of the fact that the poem is protected under copyright law in the United States Library of Congress—TX-5-064-953, someone changed the title of the poem to “I’m a Christian” and took the liberty to alter the words of each verse.
 Therefore a copyright infringement occurred on the Internet which is circulating as ‘author unknown.’
 At some point in time someone attached Dr. Maya Angelou’s name to the infringed version.
-Sadly this has caused undue confusion for those who honor copyrights and seek permission to publish the works of others.
+Sadly the plagiarized version changed the spiritual intention of the poem and causes undue confusion for those who honor copyrights and seek permission to publish the works of others.

 Images available for free sharing can be found at the following locations: